marcomelloni/iot-microservice-architecture-production-line/README.md

   environment.
 - ### MQTT Cloud Broker
   The **MQTT Cloud Broker** serves as a central hub for data aggregation, receiving messages from the Local Broker and distributing them to subscribed clients.
-This enables real-time monitoring and analytics from remote locations.
 - ### HTTP-API
   The **http-api** module, accessed via an HTTP API, manages key robotic arm metrics such as:
-- The weight supported by the end effector.
-- Power consumption for each robotic arm joint.
+  The weight supported by the end effector and the power consumption for each robotic arm joint.
-  It also facilitates interaction with the **MQTT Data Fetcher** for seamless data synchronization.
 - ### MQTT Data Fetcher
   This microservice bridges MQTT communication with the **IoT Inventory API**.
-It subscribes to MQTT topics, processes incoming telemetry data, and interacts with the Inventory system.
+It subscribes to MQTT topics, processes incoming telemetry data, and interacts with the HTTP-API System.
 Additionally, it converts grip sensor values into weight measurements, enabling precise load tracking.
 - ### Web UI
   A user-friendly **Web Interface** provides real-time visualization of the production line.
 Key features include:
 - Displaying the power consumption of individual robotic arm joints.
 - Showing the weight currently supported by each robotic arm's end effector.
+- Showing the faults detected by the Fault Prevention Actuator.
-- ### Fault Prevention Actuator (actuator)
+- ### Fault Prevention Actuator
   This microservice analyzes data to proactively prevent faults or issues in robotic arms.
-When the health metrics of the robotic arms exceed a predefined threshold, the actuator automatically halts the production line and all robotic operations to ensure safety and prevent further damage.
+When the consumption of any joint of any robot in the production line exceeds a certain threshold abnormally, it automatically stops the production line via an MQTT connection.
 ---

 ![Microservice Architecture](images/microservices.png)